Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/debuggerconsole.png)

-The debugger console allows the user to execute a backend command and get the result.
+The debugger console allows the user to execute backend commands and get the result.

-On Linux and macOS, the backend is based on LLDB and the syntax follows LLDB command syntax.
+On Linux and macOS, the backend is based on LLDB and the console accepts LLDB commands.

-On Windows, the backend is based on Windows Debugger Engine, which supports Windbg command syntax.
+On Windows, the backend is based on Windows Debugger Engine, and it supports WinDbg command syntax.
+All WinDbg extension command, e.g., `!peb` are also supported.

-Note, however, one should NOT execute any command that changes the execution status of the target, E.g., resume/step the target, or launch/quit the target.
-It will cause the UI to de-synchronize with the backend, or even hang.
-We have given a high priority to fixing this issue.
+The console supports resuming the target, e.g., stepping.
+The UI will be properly updated once the target stops.

 #### Stack Trace